-When working with this scene (as given in the Study Kit) you should apply some of the theories and practices of your practitioner(s) with regard to approaches to text, acting and/or performing, and spectating.
+When working with your chosen excerpt you should apply some of the theories and practices of your practitioner(s) with regard to approaches to text, acting and/or performing, and spectating.
 You are to use rudimentary props and costumes.

 Task Guidelines: